 Two accessibly designed picnic tables at the east end of the park, an accessible parking space and accessible portable restroom are nearby.
 The route of travel and area around the tables are usable.

-The Inspiration Loop Trail begins at the riding arena and is accessible for nearly 1/2 mile.
+The Inspiration Loop Trail is an ‘out-and-back’ accessible trail that is 0.42 miles each way that begins at the riding arena.
 The trail offers amazing views of the Los Angeles Basin and the surrounding Santa Monica Mountains.
-The trail is constructed of compacted soil and accessible parking is not available at the trailhead.
-Please contact the park interpreter (310-454-8212 ext.
-103) for wheelchair accessible service to access the trailhead.
+The surface is compacted soil.
+The trail is generally flat at less than 5% slopes with intermittent sections between 5% to 8%.
+Accessible parking is not available at the trailhead.
+Please contact the park interpreter at (310) 230-2017 for wheelchair accessible service to access the trailhead.

 The Ranch House House is open for tours Thursdays and Fridays at the top of the hour from 11AM-3PM and Saturdays and Sundays at the top of the hour from 10AM-4PM.
 House tours are not offered Monday through Wednesday.
 You do not need a reservation to take a tour unless you have a group of 15 or more, in which case you would need to call the park interpreter.
 Parking: Five designated accessible spaces are dispersed throughout the main lot.
 Restrooms: The restrooms are usable.
 Route of travel is usable.
 Some slopes may require assistance.